-- A. Notification: A copy of the Sarasota County School Board Foreign Exchange Program procedures are available for local coordinators when seeking to request a school placement for a foreign exchange student.
+- A. Notification: A copy of the Sarasota County School Board Foreign Exchange Program procedures shall-be-sent_are available-for_to-local coordinators when request-as-school placement for a foreign exchange student.
 Written approval or denial for admission shall be given to the local coordinator of the sponsoring organization by the Office of School Choice, Virtual School and Charter Schools.
 The exchange student must be accompanied by the sponsoring organization's local are representative and a member of the host family when enrolling at the approved district school.
 Formal entrance to school shall be at the beginning of the school year.
-An orientation designed to acquaint the student with the American school and with the rules governing the behavior of all students shall be provided.
+An orientation designed to acquaint the student with the American school and with the rules governing the behavior of all students shall be provided by-the-school-staff.
 The student shall follow school rules and shall participate fully in the educational program provided. - B. Supervision: It is the sponsor's responsibility to make all travel and accommodation arrangements, including securing the host family.
 It is the sponsor's responsibility to resolve problems that arise between the student, the host family, and /or the school including, if necessary, the changing of host families or the early return home of the exchange student due to unresolved or personal difficulties.
 It is the responsibility of the sponsor to notify the district school and the Office of School Choice, Virtual School, and Charter Schools of all changes of host family or address. - C. Financial Support: All expenses, including school and school-related expenses are the responsibility of the student, the sponsoring organization, and the host family.
 Foreign Exchange students are not eligible for lunch subsidy. - D. Employment: Exchange students are not permitted to take regular or part-time jobs during their stay in the United States. - E. Athletic Eligibility: Students shall be governed by the district policies and guidelines and the Florida High School Athletics Association rules and regulations regarding participation in inter- scholastic athletic competition.

 - F. Completion: Upon completion of the stay in Sarasota County, the student shall be issued an official transcript of all work completed.
-Schools are encouraged to honor the foreign exchange student's program completion. - G. Monitoring: CSIET approved programs are monitored by the Office of School Choice, Virtual School and Charter Schools, - Quality of foreign exchange student recruited (e.g., English proficiency, attitude, behavior) and - Appropriateness of host family placement (e.g., high school age student in host family home, family stability)
+A certificate of participation shall also be awarded.
+Schools are encouraged to honor the foreign exchange student's program completion and award the certificate at an award ceremony. - G. Monitoring: CSIET approved programs are monitored by the Office of School Choice, Virtual School and Charter Schools, - Qquality of foreign exchange student recruited (e.g., English proficiency, attitude, behavior) and - Aappropriateness of host family placement (e.g., high school age student in host family home, family stability)